The unipotent mixing conjecture: Introduction

 Similarly, one can consider for a prime $q$, say, ``discrete'' low-lying horocycles

 Except for the point $iq \in \mathbb{H}$, this is the image of $\SL_2(\Zz)i$ by the Hecke correspondence $T_q$ (which has degree $q+1$), and non-trivial bounds for eigenvalues of Hecke operators imply that these discrete low-lying horocycles also equidistribute on $X$ as $q \rightarrow \infty$.

 It is natural to investigate whether equidistribution persists when some additional constraints are imposed on the entries $a$.
 Identifying the set of $a$'s with integers contained in the interval $[0,q-1]$, one can restrict $a$ to belong to a subinterval $I\subset [0,q-1]$ (see \cite{Strom}) or vary $a$ along a subsequence of integers of a special shape like $a=[n^c],\ c=1.1$ \cite{Ven} or ask for $a$ to vary along the primes.

-This last case was studied by Sarnak and Ubis \cite{SU} who proved, assuming the Ramanujan-Petersson-Selberg conjecture that, as $q\ra\infty$, the "prime" $q$-Hecke points
+This last case was studied by Sarnak and Ubis \cite{SU} who proved, assuming the Ramanujan-Petersson-Selberg conjecture that, as $q\ra\infty$, the ``prime'' $q$-Hecke points

 become dense in $X$; more precisely any weak limit, $\mu^{\mathrm{p}}$ say, of the uniform probability measures supported by the $H_q^{\mathrm p}$ satisfies